Great Lakes & 15,000 Inland Lakes

 Key Wisconsin Boating Facts

-• Registration Required: All motorized boats and sailboats 12 feet or longer must be registered with the Wisconsin Department of Natural Resources (DNR)
+• Registration Required: All motorized boats and sailboats over 12 feet must be registered with the Wisconsin DNR

-• Boater Education: Anyone born on or after January 1, 1989 must complete a boating safety course to operate a motorboat
+• Boater Education: Born on or after January 1, 1989: must complete a boating safety course to operate a motorboat

 Wisconsin Boat Loan Rates by Credit Score